 CBD has seen tremendous growth in popularity over the last few years.
 As more states begin to legalize marijuana for medicinal and recreational use, people are wondering how to get their hands on CBD for themselves.

-The industry is loosely regulated, which means that there are a lot of sketchy and fake products on the market.
+However, the industry is loosely regulated, which means that there are a lot of sketchy and fake products on the market.

 Therefore, your best bet for finding high-quality CBD in Utah is to place your order with a trustworthy online store.